Is it worth it? An overview of the costs of a combined heat and power plant

 What does PowerUP offer?

 When it comes to block heating power plants, PowerUP is a reputable and reliable partner by your side.
-With its headquarters in Tyrol, PowerUP provides high-quality gas engine spare parts and top-notch gas engine services for renowned brands such as INNIO Jenbacher®, MWM®, and Caterpillar®.
+With its headquarters in Tyrol, PowerUP provides top-notch gas engine services and high-quality gas engine spare parts suitable for brands like INNIO Jenbacher®, MWM® and Caterpillar®.

 When it comes to the performance and durability of your BHKW, regular gas engine repair, maintenance, gas engine upgrades and the use of high-quality spare parts are of crucial importance.
 This is where PowerUP comes in, with our extensive technical expertise, wide range of products, and dedicated customer service.